You have questions? We have answers!

 I'm hungry - what do you guys offer at the museum?

-Don't worry, we have your tastebuds covered - we have a cafe on level 3 that serves limited meals, sandwiches, salads, snacks, beverages and desserts.
+Don't worry, we have your tastebuds covered - we have a cafe on level 1 that serves fresh meals, sandwiches, salads, snacks, beverages and desserts.

 Where can I park?